 On October 23rd 25221 worked two round trips between Manchester Victoria & Bangor, a total of 400 miles.

+On December 4th 25221 was noted at Toton.
 To close the year out on December 9th 25221 worked the 10.15 Sheffield - Manchester Piccadilly and the 17.38 Sheffield - Manchester Piccadilly and return, these extra trains being laid on due to the accident at Linslade tunnel. possibly these workings may have contained Mk III coaches.

 25221 was noted at Bescot on December 26th (no snow!).